How to Install Decking on Grass in Your Backyard

 Step Five – Finish the Decking

 Finishing the decking means that you should cover the edges.
-Using wood decking, you can finish the edges by smoothing them with a sander before applying an end grain preserver on them.
+You can finish the edges using wood decking by smoothing them with a sander before applying an end grain preserver on them.
 The preserver will protect the decking against rot.
 For composite decking, you can use a trim board for the edges.
 You can also paint the edges with a matching colour as the decking.

 It’s easy to install decking on the grass in your backyard.
 You can start by gathering all the equipment needed and preparing the site before installing the joist.
 After that, you can now install the composite or wood decking.